-The significant problem we are addressing is persistent, deepening digital inequality in a particular type of North American community that is found in all 50 states around our public institutions of higher education.
-There are 1,700 such communities, where (as in C-U) some people are using, and even creating, the world's most powerful hardware and software.
+The significant problem UC2B addresses is persistent, deepening digital inequality in a particular type of North American community that is found in all 50 states around our public institutions of higher education.
+There are 1,700 such communities, where (as in Champaign-Urbana) some people are using, and even creating, the world's most powerful hardware and software.
 Others are using a mouse for the first time.
-The University of Illinois has been a world center for computing innovation, from PLATO (1960), the first public computer system, to Blue Waters (2011), which will be the most powerful supercomputer in the world when it comes online for open scientific research.
+The University of Illinois has been a world center for creative innovation in computing, from PLATO (1960), the first public computer system, to Blue Waters (2011), which will be the most powerful supercomputer in the world when it comes online for open scientific research.

-But off campus, many residents of C-U (and other similar higher-education-hub communities) are facing a computer screen, keyboard, and mouse for the first time, because all applications for the jobs, housing, and social services they need have migrated online.
-And other residents fall somewhere along a spectrum between the two extremes.
-C-U has the same social dislocations and proportion of marginalized people as any other city in this period of economic crisis.
-Getting online is mandatory to apply for jobs (at Google or McDonalds), education, housing, and social services.
-While some in C-U are integrated into the big-broadband-connected world (through televisits with family in China or ongoing collaborations with German researchers, for example), as a community we are far behind high-speed-internet societies in Asia and Europe.
+But off campus, many residents of C-U (and other similar higher-education-hub communities) are facing a computer screen, keyboard and mouse for the first time, because all applications for the jobs, housing, and social services they need have migrated online.
+Other residents fall somewhere along a spectrum between the two.
+C-U has the same range of social dislocations and proportion of marginalized people as any other city in this period of economic crisis.
+Getting online is mandatory to apply for jobs, education, housing, and social services.
+While some are integrated into the big broadband-connected world (televisits with family in China or ongoing collaborations with German researchers, for example), as a community, we are far behind high-speed-internet societies in Asia and Europe.

-B. Effective solution: build a unified network of existing/planned public computer centers, bring them to a technology standard including big broadband, provide local IT support.
+B. Effective solution: building a unified network of existing/planned public computing centers, bringing them to a technology standard including big broadband, providing local IT support.

-The most advanced public computer center in town, with 72 applications available on each machine, users empowered to download more, and constant education and reinforcement in new uses of big broadband, is a lab exclusively for U of I computer science majors.
-Meanwhile at community computer centers, tight budgets and short staffs often limit instruction and support to browsing and word processing, without even the games that teach newbies mouse skills or keyboarding.
-UC2B Public Computer Centers's solution has three parts:
+The most advanced public computing center in town is a lab exclusively for U of I computer science majors.
+Meanwhile at community computer centers, tight budgets limit them to teach and support users only in browsing and word processing, without even the games that teach newbies mouse skills or keyboarding.